Content Management Specialist

 resume):

 Bachelor’s degree (foreign equivalent or higher).
-Two (2) years of prior work
+Two (2) years of full-time

 Preferred Qualifications: